3b1b/manim/docs/source/contributing.rst

 As far as development on your local machine goes, these are the main steps you should follow.

-Polishing your Changes and Submitting them for Review
+Polishing your changes and submitting them for review
 =====================================================

 As soon as you are ready to share your local changes with the community